NodeOps-app/autogen/Docs/GitHub-Integration/github-support.md

 ## Browse the list of walkthroughs

-1. Single repo connection.
+### Setup GitHub integration

-> Connect your GitHub and provide access to a single repository.
+> Connect your GitHub and provide access to a repository.

 - [Video walkthrough](https://github.com/NodeOps-app/beta-deploy/issues/4#issuecomment-3311163783).